aercloud/MyFirstLongPoll/README.md

-MyFirstTracker
+MyFirstLongPoll
 ==============

-MyFirstLong Sample App for AerCloud.
+MyFirstLongPoll Sample App for AerCloud.
 You can use this app with the AerCloud [Get Started Guide](https://aeriscom.jira.com/wiki/display/DOCS/Getting+Started).
 The difference between this app and the [MyFirstTracker](https://github.com/aercloud/MyFirstTracker) app is that you can use long-polling to continuously receive live data feed from